 The Liverpool Institute for Performing Arts opened in 1996 to forge a new approach to performing arts training.
-It was co-founded by our Lead Patron Sir Paul McCartney and Mark Featherstone-Witty (LIPA's Principal), and is housed in his old school, which underwent a multi-million pound renovation to transform it into a state-of-the-art performing arts higher education institution.
-Today LIPA has a reputation for being one of the UK's leading higher education institutions.
-LIPA provides education and training in performing arts, theatre and performance design and technology and management disciplines in a hands-on, collaborative environment.
-LIPA offers degree courses in Acting, Community Drama, Dance, Music Theatre and Entertainment Management, Music, Sound Technology, Theatre and Performance Design and Theatre and Performance Technology.
-We also run full-time one year Foundation Certificates in Performing Arts (Acting); Performing Arts (Dance); Performing Arts (Singing); and Popular Music and Sound Technology.
-We train students for a future of sustained employment.
-Most recent figures have shown that over the most recent four year period, 93% of LIPA?s graduates are in work three years after leaving, while 87% work in the performing arts.
+It was co-founded by our Lead Patron Sir Paul McCartney and Mark Featherstone-Witty, Founder, and is housed in his old school, which underwent a multi-million pound renovation to transform it into a state-of-the-art performing arts higher education institution.
+Today LIPA is an acknowledged part of the UK's higher education provision for the performing arts, recognised and ranked alongside institutions a lot older.
+LIPA provides learning for the main skills needed for putting on a show (performers and those who make performance possible), uniquely blending specialist and generic skills.
+LIPA offers degree courses in Acting, Applied Theatre and Community Drama, Creative Technologies & Performance (BA (Hons)/MArts programme), Dance, Management of Music, Entertainment, Theatre & Events, Music, Sound Technology, Theatre and Performance Design and Theatre and Performance Technology.
+We also run full-time one year Foundation Certificates in Acting, Dance and Popular Music and Music Technology.
+To further develop your skills we offer full-time one year masters-level degree courses in Acting (Company) and Costume Making.
+We train students for a future of sustained work.
+Most recent figures have shown that over the most recent four year period, 89% of LIPA's graduates are in work four years after leaving, while 78% work in the performing arts.
 To achieve this, our curriculum is constantly being revised.

 Liverpool Institute for Performing Arts